Skip to content

 You can charge customers anywhere between $200 and $600 for yard cleanup service, $40–$80 per hour, or $0.02–$0.10 per square foot.
 Pricing will vary depending on the yard size, amount of work, and customer’s location.

-If there’s no additional work required, here’s how much you should charge for a lawn care spring cleanup based on the yard size:
+If there’s no additional work required, here’s how much you should charge for a lawn care or spring cleanup based on the yard size:

 Yard SizePrice Range